trinodb/trino/docs/src/main/sphinx/develop/connectors.rst

 ^^^^^^^^^^^^^^^^^^

-When executing a query with a ``WHERE`` clause, the query plan can contain a ``ScanFilterProject`` operation with a predicate constraint.
+When executing a query with a ``WHERE`` clause, the query plan can contain a ``ScanFilterProject`` plan node/node with a predicate constraint.

-A predicate constraint is a description of the constraint imposed on the results of the query as expressed in the ``WHERE`` clause.
+A predicate constraint is a description of the constraint imposed on the results of the stage/fragment as expressed in the ``WHERE`` clause.
 For example, ``WHERE x > 5 AND y = 3`` translates into a constraint where the ``summary`` field means the ``x`` column's domain must be greater than ``5`` and the ``y`` column domain equals ``3``.